pypy/pypy.org/posts/2022/12/pypy-alive.rst

 datatype that can be used to represent a bounded machine integers.
 Addition on bit vectors performs wraparound arithmetic, like the ``__pypy__.intop.int_add`` call in the original code.
 The JIT optimized the second condition away, so essentially it was convinced that the first condition implies the second one.
-So the above snippet tries to get Z3 to confirm this.
+The above snippet tries to get Z3 to confirm this.

 When run, the above program prints::